Marcia Hultman

 Over-the-month comparisons

-Based on a monthly survey of South Dakota establishments, preliminary estimates show the total nonfarm wage and salaried worker level increased by 2,100 (0.5%) from January 2024 to February 2024.
-This is consistent with traditional January to February growth in the state.
-Over the last 10 years, worker levels have had an average gain of 2,000 workers from January to February.
+Based on a monthly survey of South Dakota establishments, preliminary estimates show the total nonfarm wage and salaried worker level increased by 10,200 (2.2%) from April 2024 to May 2024.
+This is even higher than the traditional April to May growth in the state.
+Over the last 10 years, worker levels have had an average gain of 9,300 workers from April to May.

 Over-the-year comparisons

-The total nonfarm wage and salaried worker level increased by 8,500 workers (1.9%) from February 2023 to February 2024.
-The top contributors to this growth were Construction; Leisure and Hospitality; Transportation, Warehousing and Utilities; Private Education and Health Services; and Government.
+The total nonfarm wage and salaried worker level increased by 8,100 workers (1.7%) from May 2023 to May 2024.
+The top contributors to this growth were Leisure and Hospitality; Private Education and Health Services; Construction; and Government.